-A29 : The tree has 36 leaves and 35 internal nodes.
-Return to Q29 •
+A30: The tree has 36 leaves and 35 internal nodes.

-A30 : Distance to river is by far the most important, followed by elevation.Flooding frequency is unimportant.Return to Q30 •
+A31: Normalized distance to river is the most important, followed by elevation.
+Flooding frequency and soil type are less important.

-A31: The model appears to be overfit; after 9 splits the cross-validation error increases.
+A32: The model appears to be overfit; after 6 splits the cross-validation error increases.
 Note this may be different in different runs, because the random split of the full dataset for cross-validation will be different each time.
 There is very little reduction in this error between eight and nine splits, so eight seems to be the best choice for a parsimonious model.
-Return to Q31 •
+Return to $Q32 \bullet$

-A32 : The minimum cross-validation error is 0.28; this corresponds to 9 splits and a complexity parameter of 0.0087.
-Return to Q32 •
+A33: The minimum cross-validation error is 0.296; this corresponds to 6 splits and a complexity parameter of 0.0106.

-A33 : The pruned tree has 10 leaves and 9 internal nodes.
-These are 27.8% and 25.7% of the original number, respectively.
+A34: The pruned tree has 7 leaves and 6 internal nodes.
+These are 19.4% and 17.1% of the original number, respectively.
 The tree is much smaller. with many fewer unique fitted values.
-Return to Q33 •

-A34 : Only distance to river and elevation were used.
+A35: Only normalized distance to river and elevation were used.
 This implies that any effect from flooding can be well-explained by distance and elevation; the recorded flooding frequency adds no useful information.
-Return to $Q34 \bullet$
+Return to $Q35 \bullet$

-A35 : The first split is on distance: closer than 145 m to the river leads to much higher metal concentrations, on average, than further.
+A36: The first split is on distance: closer than 0.1602 normalized units to the river leads to much higher metal concentrations, on average, than further.
 Within each distance class elevation is then important.
 In both cases, lower elevations have substantially higher metal concentrations.
 The third split is different; one group is not split, two based on distance and one on elevation.
-The final split, for one third-level group, makes a small distinction based on elevation at the furthest distance (> 230 m).
+The final split, for one third-level group, makes a small distinction based on elevation at the furthest distance.
 The interpretation is that the distance floodwater travels is the most important, and the elevation then separates deeper from shallower floods.